 What’s the toughest question you’ve ever been asked during a negotiation?
+Do you know how to respond to questions when they’re out of your comfort zone?
 If you negotiate frequently, it might be hard to narrow it down to just one.
-Focusing on job interviews, here are a few questions that candidates often dread:
+Focusing on job interviews, here are a few negotiation questions that candidates often dread:

 - “How much do you earn at your current position?”

 - “We’re looking for a long-term commitment.
 Can you see yourself working here in five years?”

 - “Do you have any other offers?”

 Such questions are intimidating not because we don’t know the answers, but because we don’t want to share the information that’s being requested.
 Most of us feel compelled to respond honestly and completely to direct questions, even when doing so could hurt us.
 If you are currently underpaid, for example, answering the first question truthfully is liable to keep you that way.
 (In fact, a number of U.S. states and cities have made it illegal for employers to ask job interviewers what they currently earn because the question puts women and minorities, who earn less than white men overall, at a disadvantage.)